 The following list gives some examples of electives typically available:

-International Relations; Global Environmental Politics; Contemporary French Civilization; Provençal History and Culture European History: 1918 to the Present;
+Provençal History and Culture European History: 1918 to the Present

-European History, 1870-1918; Human Development in Cultural Contexts; International Economics and the EU; Drawing and Painting; Ancient Art and Archaeology;
+Human Development in Cultural Contexts; International Economics and the EU

 Students enrolled in the French Honors Program will take the required “French Honors Seminar” along with four electives in a range of subject areas, offered in French.
-For more detailed information on curriculum and the Institute, students should review the IAU catalogue, available online at https://www.iaufrance.org/studyabroad/programs.
+For more detailed information on curriculum and the Institute, students should review the IAU catalogue, available here.

 The IAU program is designed for students with an interest in French language and culture and can accommodate students at all levels of linguistic proficiency.
 The School of Humanities and Social Sciences is especially suitable for students who are pursuing an academic area of interest in the humanities or social sciences but who also wish to improve their French language skills.

 The French Language and Culture track will be of interest to students seeking a more intensive language experience, combining an intensive language course (at an appropriate level) with electives offered in English or French, while The French Honors Program is intended for advanced students seeking a full immersion experience.
 Note that IAU offers a pre-program “Early Start” program that includes intensive language study and excursions.
-This is optional and is billed separately, apart from regular program fees.
+This is optional and students may enroll for an additional fee, billed separately.

-Students will live with host families, the best way to experience French daily life first-hand.
-Families are carefully chosen by the local housing coordinator who will make every effort to match students with families based upon their expressed preferences.
-Students will be provided with breakfast daily and dinner six days a week by their host families and can take lunch near the Institute in bistros or cafes.
+Students will live in French homes, the best way to experience French daily life first-hand.
+Homestays are carefully arranged by the local housing coordinator who will make every effort to match students with hosts based upon their expressed preferences.
+Students will have breakfast daily and dinner six days a week at their homestay and can take lunch near the Institute in bistros or cafes.